What is courier van insurance?

 Employer’s liability insurance covers against a member of your staff injuring themselves through work.

 How can I get cheaper courier van insurance?

 There are a number of ways to reduce your courier van insurance costs without compromising on your level of cover.

 Whether you choose third-party only or a fully comprehensive policy, you could still lower your courier van insurance costs if you:

 - Consider a black box policy

 - Increase your voluntary excess

 - Don’t auto-renew

-Consider a black box policy providing you’re a careful driver, it might be worth choosing a black box courier van policy.
-Your insurer will then use a telematics device or app to monitor your driving and set your insurance premiums.
+Consider a black box.
+Providing you’re a careful driver, it might be worth choosing a black box courier van policy.
+Your insurer will then use a telematics device or app to monitor your driving and set your insurance prices.
 Depending on the data collected, the cost of your black box van insurance could then go down or up.